DeflatedPickle/pkinter/README.md

 ---

-### ColourPickerButton
+### pk.ColourPickerButton

 <a href="http://imgur.com/ERKM54a"><img src="http://i.imgur.com/ERKM54a.gif" title="ColourPickerButton" /></a>

-The colour picker button allows the user to pick a colour with ease.
+The pk.ColourPickerButton allows the user to pick a colour with ease.

 ```python
 colourPickerButton = pk.ColourPickerButton(parent, text="Pick A Colour")